wevote/WeVoteCordova/README.md

     git clone https://github.com/wevote/WeVoteCordova.git
     ```

-1. Run a (destructive) Cordova CLI commands on the `WeVoteCordovaPopulated` directory
-    ```
-    cd /Users/stevepodell/WebstormProjects/WeVoteCordovaPopulated/
-    cordova platform rm ios android
-    cordova platform add ios android
-    cd ..
-    ```
-This step adds all the Cordova libraries, and sets up directories for iOS and Android.

-1. Copy, recursively with no overwrites, all the "Populated" Cordova files onto the directory with the code we want to keep from Git
+1. Copy, recursively with no overwrites, all of the "Populated" Cordova files onto the target WeVoteCordova directory.
+    This new directory contains all the source controlled files from git,
+    and this step adds all the generated -- non-source controlled files.
     ```
     cp -Rvn WeVoteCordovaPopulated/ WeVoteCordova/
     ```